jmitchell35/holbertonschool-portfolio_project/README.md

 ## Introduction to the General Project

 ### Objective
-This multi-phase project is designed to guide students through the process of developing a Minimum Viable Product (MVP) from concept to completion.
+This multi-stage project is designed to guide students through the process of developing a Minimum Viable Product (MVP) from concept to completion.
 Working collaboratively in stable teams, students will gain hands-on experience with each stage of the software development lifecycle, simulating a real-world environment.
 The project emphasizes teamwork, technical execution, documentation, and project management, culminating in a fully functional MVP.

 ### Importance
 By working on a comprehensive project, students will: